 This week Mother Earth is transitioning from late Summer into Fall.
 The change of season is always an invitation for us to become aware of our body’s need to adjust and harmonize with the Earth’s natural cycles and the rhythm of all beings who ride her vastness.

-Fall is a very propitious time to mirror Nature in its process of contraction, inward and downward movement of essence: leaves and fruit fall, seeds dry, the sap of trees goes into the roots as the days get shorter and the nights grow longer.
+Fall is a very propitious time to mirror Nature in its process of contraction, inward and downward movement of essence: leaves and fruit fall, seeds dry, the sap of trees goes into the roots as the days get shorter as the nights grow longer.

 According to the description of Chinese Medicine, the 5 elements in Nature and their corresponding organs (Fire/Heart, Earth/Digestive system, Metal/Lungs, and Large Intestines, Water/Kidneys and Wood/Liver) are always interconnected, however each season underlies certain qualities over others.
-Metal is the element of Fall and its corresponding organs, the Lungs, and the Large intestine connects us with the value that we draw in through the process of receiving and letting go.
+Metal is the element of Fall and its corresponding organs, the Lungs, and the Large intestine connect us with the value that we draw in through the process of receiving and letting go.
 Think of Metal as in the minerals that form the latticework that supplies the inner structural strength of our bones.
 This latticework must be at once solid, yet fluid so our inner matrix supports growth without confining it.
 Like the sap of trees, Autumn invites us to move in and downward to connect with the medicine that we carry in our bones, the structural gift of our precious metals.
 It is through feeling and understanding our self-worth that we can recognize the value and uniqueness of all beings around and in us, namely animals, plants, people and minerals and share and receive our and their medicine.